Shinie Antony

 Vikram Sampath

-Vikram Sampath is a historian and author of three acclaimed works of non-fiction “Splendours of Royal Mysore: The Untold Story of the Wodeyars”, “My Name is Gauhar Jaan!- The Life and Times of a Musician” and “Voice of the Veena: S Balachander, A Biography”.
+Vikram Sampath is a historian and author of several acclaimed works of non-fiction including the biographies of Gauhar Jaan, Vinayak Damodar Savarkar, the Mysore Wodeyars and Veena S Balachander; Waiting for Shiva: Unearthing the Truth of Kashi’s Gyan Vapi; Bravehearts of Bharat: Vignettes from Indian History and Tipu Sultan: The Saga of Mysore’s Interregnum.
+He is a Fellow of the Royal Historical Society, an Eisenhower and Aspen Global Fellow and Senior Research Fellow of Prime Ministers’ Museum and Library Society.
 His book on Gauhar Jaan won him several laurels including the Sahitya Akademi’s first Yuva Puraskar for English Literature and the ARSC International Award for Excellence in Historical Research in New York.